 Faculty and Staff Achievements

-Dr. Glenna Bower, chair of the Department of Kinesiology and Sport, is the recipient of the Indiana Association for Health, Physical Education, Recreation, and Dance Leadership Award.
-The award recognizes an individual who has demonstrated significant leadership in terms of program development in health, physical education, recreation, dance, and/or allied areas, and whose contributions reflect prestige, honor, and dignity to the organization.
+Dr. Glenna Bower, assistant dean of the University of Southern Indiana’s Pott College of Science, Engineering, and Education, and interim chair of the Department of Kinesiology and Sport, is the recipient of the 2013 Indiana Association for Health, Physical Education, Recreation and Dance Sport Management Leadership Award.
+The award recognizes the work of an individual who exhibits excellence in sport management education at the college/university level.

 Associate Professor of Communication Studies Leigh Anne Howard and Assistant Professor of Advertising Yoon-Joo Lee brought home top award from the 2013 biennial conference of the World Communication Association in Seoul, Korea.
 Dr. Lee was awarded the prize for Best Conference Presentation by a Non-Native Speaker of English, and Dr. Howard’s paper, entitled “Lines, Border, and Boundaries, Oh My!: Empathetic Reciprocity in Ethnographic Interactions, was awarded Family of Myung-Seok Park Award for Best Theoretical paper.